grscheller/web/src/blog.md

 The second project, Daddy's Boring Math Library, is based on a Python module I wrote back in 2016 when I started to seriously learn Python.
 The name was suggested by my then 13 year old daughter Mary.
-I have Master degrees in Mathimatics and Physics, so I expect this project to gradually grow over the next few years based on my recreational mathematic interests.
+I have Master degrees in Mathematics and Physics, so I expect this project to gradually grow over the next few years based on my recreational mathematical interests.

 Both projects use Flit as the build and publishing tool to PyPI.